morepath/morepath/doc/compared.rst

 even though it is gone it still helped inspire Morepath's configuration system.

-Morepath uses a new configuration system called Dectate_ that is based around decorators attached to application objects.
+Morepath uses a new, general configuration system called Dectate_ that is based around decorators attached to application objects.
 These application objects can extend other ones.
 Dectate supports a range sophisticated extension and override use cases in a general way.

 .. _Venusian: http://pypi.python.org/pypi/venusian